Quick Introduction to HTML

 Why learn HTML?

-Many web page authors build their web sites using commercial software packages, called web site builders.
+Many web page authors build their websites using commercial software packages, called website builders.
 These packages shield the author from the HTML code they produce.
 This is a good thing, by and large, allowing authors to produce very elaborate and beautiful pages conveniently.
 So why bother with HTML?

 Web page builders ultimately produce HTML.
 To make full use of a web page builder, and to understand its limitations, you should understand the HTML that it produces.